TylerPachal/sangria-website/getting-started.md

 }
 ```

 As you can see, you can define types and interfaces in GraphQL, just like in Scala.
-Exclamation mark (`!`) means that field is mandatory and
+Exclamation mark (`!`) means that a field is mandatory and
-cannot return `null` values.
-Square brackets (`[...]`) signify the list types.
-GraphQL type system has enums, union types, scalars
+cannot return a `null` value.
+Square brackets (`[...]`) represent the list type.
+The GraphQL type system has enums, union types, scalars
 and input object types, but we will not go deeper into these in this particular example.

 Here is an example of GraphQL query that we will be able to execute against this schema: